seventymx/any2any/README.md

 # Ensure you open the root directory in your editor for the configurations to apply correctly.
 code .

+# Open the solution in JetBrains Rider
+riderdev

 # Navigate to the backend directory
 cd backend

-# Start the backend server - Prototype CLI tool
+# Start the backend server
 dotnet run

-# Open the project in JetBrains Rider
-riderdev
 ```

 The application uses SQLite as its database, combined with EF Core (code-first) for schema management.
 The database is created and seeded automatically when the application starts.